hearth-rs/hearth/NEW_DESIGN.md

 # Client-Server Architecture

-Hearth has two binaries: `hearth-client` and `hearth-server`, which (clearly) implement the Hearth client and server.
+Hearth has two binaries: `hearth-client` and `hearth-server`, which each respectively implement the Hearth client and server.
+Each binary packages a slightly different version of the Hearth runtime by including the relevant plugins for that runtime's purpose.
+For instance, only `hearth-server` provides a native networking server plugin, and only `hearth-client` provides native graphical plugins such as a 3D renderer or a native desktop window.

 Clients and servers communicate over the Internet using [WebSocket] (https://en.wikipedia.org/wiki/WebSocket), a standard web protocol for